 How do I protect myself and others from COVID-19?

-You can find detailed information on our webpage How to Protect Myself and Others
+You can find detailed information on the CDC's website.

 How do I register for the COVID-19 vaccine?